hannobraun/playground/2025-08-02_language-design/README.md

 ### Arrays

-Here's one thing where the introduction is actually a bit too luxurious: Arrays can be replaced with blocks and a built-in function.
+Here's one thing where the introduction is actually a bit too luxurious: Array syntax can be replaced with blocks and a built-in function.

 ```
 [ 1 2 3 ]
-# equivalent to
+# is equivalent to
 { 1 2 3 } arr
 ```

 Maybe I'll go back later and update the array section in the introduction.
-But either way, it would make sense to make the nicer array syntax just syntax sugar for the combination of block and `arr`.
+But either way, it would make sense to make the nicer array syntax just sugar for the combination of block and `arr`.

 ### Destructuring Assignment